joshchamo/OpenSpec/README.md

 **OpenSpec** is a high-performance, professional-grade web application designed to parse, validate, and explore OpenAPI (3.x) and Swagger (2.0) specifications with precision.

-Built for QA engineers, developers, and security analysts, OpenSpec transforms complex API definitions into a readable, searchable, and interactive dashboard in seconds.
+Built for QA engineers, developers, and API consumers, OpenSpec transforms complex API definitions into a readable, searchable, and interactive dashboard in seconds.

 🚀 **Live Demo:** [openspec.vercel.app](https://openspec.vercel.app/)